Local people learning how to live lightly

 Green Adelaide coordinates Living Smart in South Australia and funds courses in partnership with local councils, social services, businesses or community groups.

-In 2016 the former Adelaide and Mt Lofty Ranges Natural Resources Board began working with 12 metropolitan councils, a community-run natural resources centre, two regional councils and service organisation to deliver 26 courses.
+Since 2016, the former Adelaide and Mt Lofty Ranges Natural Resources Board and now Green Adelaide, has worked with 13 metropolitan councils, three community-run natural resources centres, three regional councils, four schools and two service organisation to deliver 34 courses (as at August 2020).

 If you would like to host a course, please email the Urban Sustainability team or phone 8391 7500.